frodsan/recipes/README.md

  '1':1,7 'all-purpos':3 'cornmeal':10 'cup':2,8 'flour':6 'purpos':5 'yellow':9
 ```

-Then, I've decided to use the `websearch_to_tsquery` function which provides
+Then, I decided to use the `websearch_to_tsquery` function, which provides
 search capabilities sort of like the ones used by search engines:

 ```sql